The Best Work Boots for Flat Feet

-Shopping for Shoes
+Shopping for Shoes when You’ve Got Flat Feet

 If you have flat feet, you’ve probably noticed that it can be nearly impossible to find decent footwear at your local shoe shop or Wal Mart.
 One of the first problems with buying off the local racks is that most of the boots in stock are not made to accommodate those flat and often very wide feet that leave duck-like prints around the swimming pool.
 You’d think that every other person in the world wears a “D” width judging by what is on sale in most places.
 I’ve made the mistake of thinking these too narrow boots would eventually break in to the point of fitting my feet comfortably, and it has never happened.
 I’ve walked boots to the point of them falling apart without them ever actually being comfortable.
 Also, boots made for people with “normal” arches usually do nothing to provide the support flat footers need to make it through long hours of standing or walking.